crbnk/OpenOLPart/main_code/exp_code/exp_for_fig6.md

 > The purpose of the experiment is as follows:

-> Run the colocation which only contains LC jobs ('img-dnn', 'xapian', 'moses') at different load to evaluate that OLPart can colocate more LC jobs and at much higher loads.}
+> Run the colocation which only contains LC jobs (img-dnn, xapian, moses) at different load to evaluate that OLPart can colocate LC jobs at much higher loads.

-> Fix the load of 'img-dnn' and 'xapian' at some loads, and gradually increase the load pressure of 'moses' find the highest tolerable load for guaranteeing the QoS for all the three jobs.
+> Fix the load of img-dnn and xapian at some loads, and gradually increase the load pressure of 'moses' find the highest tolerable load for guaranteeing the QoS for all the three jobs.